roboception/rc_generic_robot_interface_robot/README.md

 ## Requirements

-- A Roboception rc_visard or rc_cube running the Generic Robot Interface via Docker.
+- A Roboception rc_visard or rc_cube with Generic Robot Interface license enabled
-- A robot controller with TCP/IP support and the ability to pack robot poses into a binary message and to parse binary messages into robot poses.
+- A robot controller with TCP/IP support and the ability to pack robot poses into a binary message and to parse binary messages into robot poses
-- The appropriate development environment for your robot’s programming language.
+- The appropriate development environment for your robot's programming language

 ---

 ## Protocol System

-### Architecture Overview
-The Generic Robot Interface uses a sophisticated binary protocol designed for industrial robot environments.

-**Message Structure**
-- All messages use an 8-byte header containing magic number, protocol version, message length, pose format, and action
-- Request messages are 54 bytes total, response messages are 80 bytes total
-- All multi-byte integers are transmitted in little-endian byte order
-- Pose data uses 32-bit signed integers scaled by 1,000,000 for precision

-**Pose Formats**
-The protocol supports multiple pose representation formats to accommodate different robot platforms:
-- Quaternions (WXYZ and XYZW order)
-- Euler angles in various sequences and units
-- Axis-angle representations
-- Each robot integration uses a fixed format defined by the server

-**Error Handling**
+The Generic Robot Interface uses Protocol V1 (currently the only version) with a fixed-length binary protocol (54-byte requests, 80-byte responses).
+The 8-byte header contains the magic number "GRI\0" (ASCII bytes 47 52 49 00), protocol version, message length, pose format, and action.
+All multi-byte integers use little-endian byte order.
+Pose data uses 32-bit signed integers scaled by 1,000,000 for precision, with positions in millimeters before scaling.

-The protocol uses signed 16-bit error codes with semantic meaning:
+The protocol supports multiple pose formats (quaternions, Euler angles, axis-angle) and uses signed 16-bit error codes (negative = error, zero = success, positive = warning).
-- Negative values (< 0) indicate errors
-- Zero (0) indicates success
-- Positive values (> 0) indicate warnings

-**Actions**
-The protocol supports comprehensive robot-vision interaction:
-- Synchronous and asynchronous job execution
-- Status monitoring and result retrieval
-- Hand-eye calibration workflows
-- Related pose handling for complex object relationships

-### Detailed Protocol Documentation

 For complete technical specifications, field layouts, and implementation details, refer to the official documentation: